Game Commission won’t allow semiautomatic rifles for big game

 HARRISBURG, Pa.
 (WHTM) – Pennsylvania hunters will be allowed to use semiautomatic rifles for small game — but not for deer, black bear, elk and turkey.

-The Pennsylvania Board of Game Commissioners, which gave unanimous preliminary approval to using semiautomatic rifles for both small and large game in January, amended the measure before a final vote Tuesday morning.
+The Pennsylvania Board of Game Commissioners, which gave unanimous preliminary approval to using semiautomatic rifles for both small and large game in January, made a last-minute amendment to the measure before its final vote Tuesday morning.

 Get breaking news, weather and traffic on the go.
 Download our News App and our Weather App for your phone and tablet.